MicrosoftDocs/azure-ai-docs/articles/ai-services/content-understanding/overview.md

-Azure AI Content Understanding (Content Understanding) is a cloud-based solution within [**Azure AI services**](../what-are-ai-services.md), designed to process/ingest various data modalities such as documents, images, videos, and audio into customizable output formats using Generative AI, Larger Language models (LLM), and Small Language Models (SLM) within a unified workflow.
+Azure AI Content Understanding is a cloud-based solution within [**Azure AI services**](../what-are-ai-services.md), designed to process/ingest various data modalities such as documents, images, videos, and audio into customizable output formats using Generative AI, Larger Language models (LLM), and Small Language Models (SLM) within a unified workflow.

 Built on the success of Document Intelligence, Content Understanding offers a streamlined process to reason over large amounts of unstructured data, build customizable workflows, ultimately accelerating time-to-value (TTV), while varied AI models.